-More specifically, for transitions with zero rewards, the reward estimator computes the loss as shown in Eq.(\ref{eq 4.2.22}), {which is the loss between the strong augmentation term and weak augmentation term following typical loss design in consistency regularization.} Assuming continuity of trajectories in the metric space, it calculates the confidence of reward values after weak and strong augmentations, denoted by $\mathbf{q_t^w}$ and $\mathbf{q_t^s}$, respectively.
-The calculation of $\mathbf{q_t^w}$ and $\mathbf{q_t^s}$ follows Eq.(\ref{eq: 4.2.0}), simply replacing the input state s with its weakly or strongly augmented version.
+SSRS integrates \textit{consistency regularization} and \textit{pseudo-labeling}, employing data augmentation in a manner similar to \cite{Sohn2020FixMatchSS} to optimize the reward estimator on zero-reward transitions.
+In sparse-reward settings, applying augmentations to both zero- and non-zero reward transitions further enhances the generalization capability of the estimator.
+Explicitly, for transitions with zero rewards, the reward estimator computes the loss as shown in Eq.(\ref{eq 4.2.22}), which is the loss between the strong augmentation term and weak augmentation term following typical loss design in consistency regularization.
+Assuming continuity of trajectories in the metric space, it calculates the confidence of reward values after weak and strong augmentations, denoted by $\mathbf{q}_t^w$ and $\mathbf{q}_t^s$, respectively.
+The calculation of $\mathbf{q}_t^w$ and $\mathbf{q}_t^s$ follows Eq.(\ref{eq: 4.2.0}), simply replacing the input state s with its weakly or strongly augmented version.
 Here we omit their dependence on $\theta$ for simplicity.
-For confidence values greater than the threshold in weak augmentation, the one-hot operation is performed \citep{Bachman2014LearningWP}, denoted as $\mathbf{q_t^{w,\,\prime}}$, and then used to compute the cross-entropy loss with the normalized confidence values greater than the threshold in strong augmentation, denoted as $\mathbf{q_t^{s,\,\prime}}$.
+For confidence values greater than the threshold in weak augmentation, the one-hot operation is performed \cite{Bachman2014LearningWP}, denoted as $\mathbf{q}_t^{w,\,\prime}$, and then used to compute the cross-entropy loss with the normalized confidence values greater than the threshold in strong augmentation, denoted as $\mathbf{q}_t^{s,\,\prime}$.
 The loss function is denoted as.

 where $\mathcal{H}$ denotes the cross-entropy.